JustDoom/8ChocChip/README.md

 Currently, three libraries are being used
 - [SDL](https://github.com/libsdl-org/SDL) - UI, graphics, input and sounds
-- [NativeFileDialog-extended](https://github.com/btzy/nativefiledialog-extended) - Handles file dialogs for selecting files/directories.
-Fork of [nativefiledialog](https://github.com/mlabbe/nativefiledialog) which I used a fork of that added only CMake support, this new one adds that plus new fixes/features
 - [libconfig](https://github.com/hyperrealm/libconfig) - Library to manage save data (like directories that hold ROMs) and possible future config files